jpf/okta-social-auth-demo-app/README.md

 15. Click on the blue "Admin" button
 16. From the "Security" menu, select "Identity Providers"
 17. Click the "Add Identity Provider" button and select "Facebook"

+## Configuring CORS in your Okta org

+You need to do this because the URLs in the CORS page are used to validate the `redirect_url` GET parameter used by this application.

+1. From the "Security" menu on the Okta page, select "API".
+2. Click on the "CORS" tab.
+3. Click on the grey "Edit" button.
+4. Make sure that the "Enable CORS for the following base URLs" option is selected.
+5. Enter the URL for this application into the text area.
+    -   If you are running this application locally, use "<http://localhost:3000/>"
+    -   If you are running this application on Heroku, use "<http://:name.herokuapp.com/>" where `:name` is the name of your application on Heroku.
+6. Click the green "Save" button.

 ## How to quickly set up "Tommy's Tires" on Heroku